denz-io/cloudinary-asset-retrieval-tool/README.md

 #How to use

-This has not CLI maybe in the future ill add one.
+This has no CLI yet, maybe in the future ill add one.

 To create asset list